ognjen-raketic/ognjen-raketic-devops-mentorship/README.md

 Currently work on git and read this books:

-*   Tomo Krajina - Uvod u Git
+*   Tomo Krajina - Uvod u Git - Amazing stuff, i like it.
+Can learn a lot from this
-*   Scott Chacon & Ben Straub - Git Pro
+*   Scott Chacon & Ben Straub - Git Pro - Amazing book, you can find this book on your native language
-*   Git Notes for professionals
+*   Git Notes for professionals - Probably the most beginner friendly book for Git
 *   My notes
 *   15 Git Commands You May Not Know
 *   Git Flow vs Github Flow